pact-foundation/docs.pact.io/website/docs/getting_started/matching.md

 #### NOTE

 _If you are writing tests on the_ `Consumer` _side to a different language on the_ `Provider` _side, you must ensure you use a common Pact Specification between them or you will be unable to validate._

+## Bad practice

+### Trying to document the provider API

+A Pact test is not about describing the possible responses, it’s about ensuring that the API response types for the respective scenarios are adequately covered.

+For example, if you could say “it might be a person or a team”, you could pass your tests without ever checking that the provider and consumer agree about what a Team should look like.
+This is why we don't support an `OR` matcher or [optional attributes](/faq#why-is-there-no-support-for-specifying-optional-attributes)